-The Shala offers two weekly community classes.
-Use your current membership or punch card or purchase a reduced rate $10 community class drop-in.
+The Shala offers several community classes.
+Use your current membership, purchase Community Class Drop-In or 10 Community Class Card to be used at designated 1-hour community classes.
 Please review schedule for current community class offerings.

-The Shala offers weekly donation only classes: 1).
-Chanting: All Levels with Kacey on Monday from 3:00 - 3:45 p.m. and 2).
-Ashtanga: All Levels with Laura on Wednesday from 9:30 - 11:00 a.m.
+The Shala offers a weekly by-donation class on Sundays at 5:30pm taught by owner, Laura Josephy.
 100% of the donations will benefit a local organization.
 Every few months a new philanthropy is selected.
 No one turned away due to lack of funds.
 Current memberships and punch cards will not be debited for attendance in this class.

 Ashtanga Vinyasa Yoga is the original flow practice out of India.
 The linking of breath and movement through a specific sequence of postures originates with Ashtanga Yoga.
 Based on the traditional method as put forth by Sri K Pattabhi Jois, these classes are comprised of sequences and subsequences determined by the general ability of the group.

-Ashtanga Improvisation: Al-Levels: This Ashtanga short forms class will focus on subsequences from either the primary or secondary series and employ bonus and research poses to safely and creatively explore classical postures.
-In the spirit of true improvisation, the teacher will often take pose requests giving students an opportunity to engage specific areas of their body and perhaps embrace a deeper expression of a pose.
+Ashtanga Improvisation: All-Levels: A class suited for athletic beginners or those with an existing yoga practice, this Ashtanga short forms class will focus on subsequences from either the primary or secondary series and employ bonus and research poses to safely and creatively explore classical postures.

 Contemplative & Restorative Yoga